openstack-infra/nodepool/doc/source/operation.rst

 Metadata
 --------

-When nodepool creates instances, it will assign the following nova
+When Nodepool creates instances, it will assign the following nova
 metadata:

   groups